 They say: “Conveniently located at Terminal 2 Arrivals Hall, our arrival lounge is ideal for travelers not only arriving at Heathrow Airport but for those looking for a place to relax while they wait for friends or connect with business partners.
 Our premium features include shower facilities, massage services, a fully tended bar, and an enticing selection of food, in addition to private resting suites for travelers to take a nap before heading to the next destination.
 Our lounge is a comfortable and convenient space for travelers to gather with their friends or meet with business partners for work or meetings before heading into the city.
 Sky Sports channel is available for travelers to watch the latest sports event and games.”

 9. Regus Express Arrivals Lounge Terminal Two

 This is a small paid arrivals lounge by Regus located landside at T2 arrivals.
-The lounge contains comfy seats, work areas, and free tea, coffee, and water, along with 9 meeting rooms.
+The lounge contains comfy seats, work areas, free tea, coffee, and water, along with nine meeting rooms.
 Lounge access is for Regus BusinessWorld and DragonPass members.
 Paid entry is also available.